johndohoneyjr/AWS-MongoDB-Kubernetes-Operator-Demo/README.md

-# University of Phoenix - Example AWS MongoDB-Kubernetes Operator
+# AWS MongoDB-Kubernetes Operator Example

 This demo uses the MongoDb - Kubernetes Operator on AWS.
 The cluster is provisioned with EKSCTL